Keanu Reeves offers rare comment about his relationship - KESQ

 By Lisa Respers France, CNN

-Keanu Reeves is intensely private about is personal life.
-But when does have something to say, he makes it special.
+Keanu Reeves is intensely private about his personal life.
+But when he does have something to say, he makes it special.

 Such was the case when the “John Wick 4” star was recently asked by People magazine to identify his last moments of bliss.
 He replied, “A couple of days ago with my honey.”